AG-Mueller-University-Konstanz/GSaPDef/README.md

 Additionally, the package provides functionality to:
 - Validate the defined models and their parameters
-- WIP: Serialize and deserialize models to/from common formats (e.g., txt, JSON)
+- Planned: Serialize and deserialize models to/from common formats (e.g., txt, JSON)

 ## Installation